aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Matrix Generation/Matrix_Generation_-_Eliminate_.rst

 The value 'Automatic' means that the option is set to 'On' unless the mathematical program type equals COP or CSP, in which case it will be set to 'Off'.

-**Note**

-The new implementation of the matrix generation (introduced in version 24.6) will NOT use this option.
-It only looks at the rules mentioned above.
-If you want to programmatically change the nonvar status you can also (instead of using this option) use a scalar parameter (with values 0, -1, or 1) to assign to the nonvar property or .nonvar suffix.

 **Remark**